voronianski/melchior.js/README.md

 ### require(moduleName, [alias])

-Define dependencies for module.
-Once a dependency is declared, it will be assigned to a variable in the scope of the module body function with the same name as the **module name**.
+Define module dependencies.
+Once a dependency is declared, it will be assigned to a variable in the scope of the module body with the same name as the **module name**.
 You can use method chaining to declare multiple dependencies.

 ```javascript
 melchiorjs.module('core.utils')